ConsenSys/doc.pantheon/docs/HowTo/Upgrade/Upgrade-Network.md

 The [Pantheon Ansible role on Galaxy](https://galaxy.ansible.com/pegasyseng/pantheon) can be used directly or customised to suit your needs.
 Upgrade by running the play.
 The play:

+Upgrade the Pantheon version on nodes by running the play with the new version.
+For details, see the [Readme on Galaxy](https://galaxy.ansible.com/pegasyseng/pantheon).
+The play:

 1. Stops Pantheon.
 1. Downloads the updated version.
 1. Applies any new configuration.